TERREMEMBER/znbase/docs/content/v2.1/deploy/kubernetes/single-zone/gke/statefulset-yaml-local-ssd.md

 statefulset "yb-tserver" created
 ```

-You can see the [YAML file to launch a YugabyteDB kubernetes universe on nodes with local disks](https://github.com/yugabyte/yugabyte-db/blob/master/cloud/kubernetes/yugabyte-statefulset-local-ssd-gke.yaml).
+You can see the [YAML file to launch a ZNbaseDB kubernetes universe on nodes with local disks](https://github.com/ZNbase/ZNbase-db/blob/master/cloud/kubernetes/ZNbase-statefulset-local-ssd-gke.yaml).

-Note the following `nodeSelector` snippet in the YAML file which instructs the Kubernetes scheduler to place the YugabyteDB pods on nodes that have local disks:
+Note the following `nodeSelector` snippet in the YAML file which instructs the Kubernetes scheduler to place the ZNbaseDB pods on nodes that have local disks:

 ```
   nodeSelector: